Qatar diplomat emphasizes engagement with Taliban at forum

 Al-Qahtani said that in conversations with the Taliban, Qatar has said that Islam supports the rights of both men and women to work and learn.

+He cautioned, though, that on issues of politics, “it’s not up to us to decide or to impose what we think is the right thing.”

-Another urgent issue facing Afghanistan is hunger, poverty and access to the world’s financial system now that the Taliban is in power.
+Another urgent issue facing Afghanistan is access to the world’s financial system now that the Taliban is in power.
 Aid organizations warn the nation of nearly 40 million people faces total poverty and hunger as winter approaches.

 U.N.
 Secretary-General Antonio Guterres has said the Afghan people should not suffer a collective punishment because of the Taliban, urging the continued flow of humanitarian aid.